 Flight Booking Tour Package

-famous food of manipur
+food of manipur

 The northeastern state of Manipur is located in the eastern Himalayas and is characterised by its spectacular natural beauty, which includes hills, lush green valleys, and forests.
-Manipur, like the rest of India, has a long and storied history and is home to various people with diversified customs and traditions.
+Like the rest of India, this state has a long and storied history and is home to various people with diversified customs and traditions.
 Hinduism, Buddhism, and the traditional beliefs and practices of the Meitei community—who represent a majority of the state's population—come together in intriguing ways in Manipuri culture.
-In addition to Manipuri art and dance, the food of Manipur has also gained recognition on a global scale due to its particular flavour and sound.
+In addition to Manipuri art and dance, the famous food of Manipur has also gained recognition on a global scale due to its particular flavour and sound.

 • Alu Kangmet | A Mashed Potato Stir Fry Dish